robfinch/Qupls/rtl/cpu_v4/copro/README.md

 The stack can hold the first eight registers plus the instruction pointer in each entry.
 On interrupt, the IP and registers r1 to r8 are automatically stored on the stack within a clock cycle or two.
 The local RAM / ROM is moved out of low power mode (this requires two clock cycles).
+### Hardware Cursors
+Cursor data is fetched during the horizontal sync.
+This is a hardware ISR (HISR).
+Data is fetched only for cursors that are visible on the scan-line.
+### Audio I/O
+Audio interrupts are serviced via HISR according to the timing specified in the audio control registers.

 ## Anticipated Usage
 A program will sit in a waiting loop waiting to service either the TLB miss or the video frame interrupt.